11/05/2024

 Bottom Line

 I realize this has been almost 100% about opposition to Donald Trump, but with good reason.
 He is an ill-tempered person lacking the moral character and intellectual capacity required in a leader of a great nation like ours.
-By contrast, Kamala Harris is striking all the right notes about who we are and the leadership our country needs.
+By contrast, though she has been frustratingly vague on policy, Kamala Harris is striking all the right notes about who we are and the leadership our country needs.
 While the Biden administration shares blame for the inflation that followed Covid, pushing a relief program that was almost certainly too much, too late, it is also true that the U.S. suffered lower inflation than any other western nation and has enjoyed a far healthier economy than Trump would have us believe.
 In fact, adjusting for all job losses and bounce back jobs in the wake of Covid, Joe Biden has created more jobs on a monthly basis than Donald Trump did before Covid struck (247,000/month to 180,000/month).
 In fact, nearly as many jobs have been created in the last 26 months under Joe Biden as were created under Donald Trump in the 37 months before COVID struck (see chart below).
 Also, Donald Trump forfeited any right to use immigration as a campaign theme when he chose to torpedo the bipartisan border bill.
 Meanwhile, the infrastructure bill and the CHIPS Act promise to be investments in American productivity and competitiveness that will benefit us for decades to come.
 It’s things like that - the Panama Canal, the interstate highway system, the internet - that made America great and will continue to do so.
 Preying on fear, anger and grievance will do no such thing.

 Sadly, this election has ignored numerous challenges we face involving deficits, demographics, climate change and global affairs that will shake our world regardless who's elected.
-I am of the mindset that tax cuts will only worsen our looming debt crisis, robust immigration is necessary to not only offset declining birth rates that risk undermining our ability to deliver on our Social Security and Medicare commitments, but also strengthen our competitive position vis-a-vis the rest of the world, that letting fossil fuel companies operate with abandon will worsen what nearly everyone now recognizes as a real threat to climate and the resulting human disruptions that will make today’s migrant crisis look like the good old days, and that sober, strategic thinking will be required to manage the geopolitical crises roiling the world.
-Only one party has expressed any coherent approach to these problems and only one candidate has demonstrated the decency, integrity and intellect needed to pursue those solutions.
+I am of the mindset that tax cuts will only worsen our looming debt crisis, that robust immigration is necessary to not only offset declining birth rates that risk undermining our ability to deliver on our Social Security and Medicare commitments, but also strengthen our competitive position vis-a-vis the rest of the world, that letting fossil fuel companies operate with abandon will worsen what nearly everyone now recognizes as a real threat to climate and the resulting human disruptions that will make today’s migrant crisis look like the good old days, and that sober, strategic thinking will be required to manage the geopolitical crises roiling the world.
+Only one party has expressed any interest in solving these problems and only one candidate has demonstrated the decency, integrity and intellect needed to pursue those solutions.
 I would challenge anyone to argue that Donald Trump has offered any idea that would deliver on any of these vital needs.

 In the end, the GOP of Donald Trump is not the GOP I supported when I was younger.
 Meanwhile, the influx of disenchanted Republicans into Democratic ranks is having a moderating effect on that party, to the chagrin of its progressive wing.
 Whereas the GOP once thrived as a center-right party of ideas, the Democrats are-building a center-left coalition seeking solutions to a range of problems.
 Meanwhile, the GOP has moved from being a party that believes in limited government and self-reliance to one that thrives on limited thought and self-aggrandizement, and not much else.
 The GOP now represents everything I stand against.